 In the United States, 1 out of every 5 children will be sexually assaulted before their eighteenth birthday.
-To illustrate that statistic: in a class of thirty children, at least six have or will be sexually abused.
+To illustrate that statistic, at least six have or will be sexually abused in a class of thirty children.

 To further complicate the matter, the perpetrator is rarely a stranger.
 In some ways, that makes the reality of child sexual abuse even more devastating.
 Those that victimize the ones we are driven to protect are our family members, partners, friends, neighbors, and others we often trust the most.

 April is Child Abuse Prevention and Sexual Assault Awareness Month.
-In order to honor these important topics, we would like to arm parents with the tools to protect their little ones.
+To honor these critical topics, we want to arm you with the tools to protect your little ones.

 So, without further ado, here are the indicators of sexual abuse in children that caregivers should be vigilant of: